MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium.md

 ## Download a WebDriver language binding
 The last component you need to download is a language-specific client driver.
 The language binding will translate the code you write in Python, Java, C#, Ruby, and JavaScript into commands that the Microsoft Edge Driver you downloaded in the [previous section](#download-microsoft-edge-driver) can run in Microsoft Edge (Chromium).

-Download the WebDriver language binding of your choice.
-[All Selenium language bindings can be used to drive Microsoft Edge (Chromium)](https://selenium.dev/downloads/) but we highly recommend using Selenium 4.00-alpha04 or later.
+[Download the WebDriver language binding of your choice](https://selenium.dev/downloads/).
+We highly recommend Selenium 4.00-alpha04 or later since this version has built-in support for Microsoft Edge (Chromium).
+However, you are able to drive Microsoft Edge (Chromium) in all earlier versions of Selenium, including the current stable Selenium 3 release.

 ### Selenium 4.00-alpha04 and later
 You can install the .NET language binding of Selenium 4.00-alpha04 [here](https://www.nuget.org/packages/Selenium.WebDriver/4.0.0-alpha04).